tangentsoft/pidp8i/doc/os8-run.md

 Two lists are required because default behavior is different for enablement versus disablement.

-The `begin enabled` block looks on the `enabled` list for the keyword.
-If **no** such keyword is found, the block is ignored.
+The `begin enabled` block is only executed if the `enabled` list contains the keyword.
+If no such keyword is found, the block is ignored.

-The `begin not-disabled` block looks on the `disabled` list for the keyword.
-If such a keyword **is** found the block is ignored.
+The `begin default` block is executed by default unless the `disabled` list contains the keyword.
+If such a keyword is found, the block is ignored.

-A `not-disabled` block allows lines of the script to be run unless a keyword has been set as a disablement.
-Whereas the `enabled` block requires an explicit keyword enablement, the `not-disabled` block requires no enablement.
-It is a default that requires explicit disablement.

-This dichotomy of `enabled` versus `not-disabled seems strange until you start writing scripts where you want conditional behavior that is enabled by default without having to touch other parts of the build system to inform them about new enablement keywords.
-So `not-disabled` is for blocks of scripting code that is executed by default unless explicitly disabled.
+The `default` construct allows creation of scripts with conditional execution  without worrying about informing the build system about new enablement keywords.

 All these conditional and sub-command blocks must terminate with an `end` command.
 The _keyword_ of the end command must always match the _begin_ command.
-The argument of `enabled` and `not-disabled` blocks must also match.
+The argument of `enabled` and `default` blocks must also match.
 Nesting is possible, but care should be exercised to avoid crossing nesting boundaries.